 Elizabeth Bennet – Pride and Prejudice by Jane Austen

-How can anyone not love Elizabeth?
+How can someone not love Elizabeth?
 She is intelligent, resilient and playful, characteristics that make her stand out from her sisters.
 Her witty remarks are a delight.
-Although at the time of the events it was almost the rule to marry for convenience, she wishes to marry for love.
+Although at the time of the events it was almost always the rule to marry for convenience, she wishes to marry for love.

 Hermione Granger – Harry Potter by J.K.
 Rowling